 - Prepare hot, cold, and mixed drinks for patrons, and chill bottles of wine.

-What a Waiter or Waitress Should Know
+Skills Needed to be a Waiter or Waitress

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Speaking: Talking to others to convey information effectively.

 Service Orientation: Actively looking for ways to help people.

 Social Perceptiveness: Being aware of others’ reactions and understanding why they react as they do.

 Coordination: Adjusting actions in relation to others’ actions.

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.